 The Americans also worked closely with Ho Chi Minh and the Viet Minh, who supplied the US military with information about Japanese troop numbers and movements.
 This was more a convenient working relationship than an alliance – but it gave Ho Chi Minh hope that Washington might support Vietnamese independence, once the war had ended.

-The Japanese takeover and surrender
+The Japanese takeover

 By the start of 1945, the war was going poorly for Japan.
 Having surrendered the Philippines, the Japanese were in retreat across south-east Asia, relinquishing captured territory and incurring heavy losses.
 Tokyo had previously identified Vietnam as a fallback position for retreating Japanese troops because it could be more easily occupied, secured and defended.